Why can’t I just adopt the NIST Cybersecurity Framework without leveraging additional guidance or frameworks?

 - Foster communications among internal and external stakeholders

-The NIST CsF is intended to complement rather than replace an organization’s existing business or cybersecurity risk management process and cybersecurity program.
+The NIST Cybersecurity Framework is intended to complement rather than replace an organization’s existing business or cybersecurity risk management process and cybersecurity program.
 Instead, organizations should use their current processes and leverage the framework to identify opportunities to improve their management of cybersecurity risk.
 Alternatively, an organization without an existing cybersecurity program can use the framework as a reference to establish one.
-In other words, the NIST CsF provides an overarching set of guidelines to critical infrastructure industries to provide a minimal level of consistency as well as depth, breadth and rigor of industry’s cybersecurity programs.
+In other words, the NIST Cybersecurity Framework provides an overarching set of guidelines to critical infrastructure industries to provide a minimal level of consistency as well as depth, breadth and rigor of industry’s cybersecurity programs.

 For example, NIST maps PR-PT-1 for audit/log records to ISO/IEC 27001:2013 A.12.4.1, A.12.4.2, A.12.4.3, A.12.4.4, and A.12.7.1, and to the entire NIST SP 800-53 r4 AU family.
 The HITRUST CSF is mapped as follows: